Jalen Morton

-Jalen Morton (born July 6, 1997) is an American football quarterback for the Birmingham Stallions of the United States Football League (USFL).
-He played college football at Prairie View A&M and went undrafted in the 2020 NFL Draft.
+Jalen Morton (born July 6, 1997) is an American professional football quarterback for the Houston Gamblers of United Football League (UFL).
+He played college football at Prairie View A&M and went undrafted in the 2020 NFL draft.
 He played for the Hamilton Tiger-Cats of the Canadian Football League (CFL) from 2021 to 2022.

-Early years
+Early life

 Morton attended Seguin High School in Arlington, Texas.
 During his high school years, he passed for 1,041 yards and had 10 passing touchdowns.

+College career

+Morton appeared in one game his freshman season and retained his redshirt status.
+In 2016, Morton appeared in nine games with four starts.
+His first colligate start was against Rice, where he completed 18 of 29 passes for 278 yards and two touchdowns.
+He also ran for 47 yards and a touchdown in the 44–65 loss.
+In 2018, Morton ran for a school record 255 yards on just eight carries in a victory against Arkansas–Pine Bluff.
+He scored four rushing touchdowns while adding another two in the air.